Overview and Facts about Colon Cancer

 - The stage of the colon cancer

 In some cases, surgical treatment, such as laparoscopic surgery, is recommended to remove the cancer tissue.
-Loyola University Medical Center is nationally recognized by U.S. News & World Report's 2019-20 Best Hospitals list for colon cancer surgery.
+Colon cancer surgery at Loyola University Medical Center is rated as a high-performing speciality by U.S. News & World Report's on the 2020-21 Best Hospitals list.